mattermost/docs/source/install/transport-encryption/config-cluster.rst

 **Note:** We are ignoring the error from the SSH connection itself in case a tunnel is already active.
-Otherwise the Mattermost server would refuse to start.
+Otherwise the Mattermost server would fail to start.

 **Note:** Please make sure to back up this script in case of a version upgrade.